dy24703/PoW_Hardfork/README.md

 # Effects of a single unexpected PoW change
-Making a one-time change to proof of work would have different effects on different participants in the bitcoin ecosystem.
+Making a one-time change to proof of work would have different effects on different participants in the Bitcoin ecosystem.
-Here we are assuming that concerns over centralization of mining power and the behavior of miners has created enough concern to justify a proof of work change in order to destroy the economic value of all existing specialized mining hardware.
+Here we are assuming that concerns over centralization of mining power, and the behavior of miners, has created enough concern to justify a proof of work change in order to destroy the economic value of all existing specialized mining hardware.
-Proposals to modify proof of work so that the mining hardware is not completely worthless, but less valuable will have the same effects, but in proportion to the economic value removed by the change to proof of work.
+Proposals to modify proof of work so that the mining hardware is not completely worthless, but less valuable, will have the same effects.
+These effects would be proportional to the economic value removed by the change in proof of work.

 ## Specialized hardware makers in early stages of development
-If an specialized hardware maker has invested into developing hardware, but has not begun selling the hardware or earning bitcoin fees by mining himself, the entirety of his investment would be destroyed with a PoW change.
+If a specialized hardware maker has invested into developing hardware, but has not begun selling the hardware or earning bitcoin fees by mining himself;
+the entirety of his investment would be destroyed with a PoW change.

-This is true for both malicious and benevolent specialized hardware makers, but if it could be determined the ratio of malicious specialized hardware makers to benevolent specialized hardware makers it is possible that the change could be timed in order to have a greater impact on malicious makers.
+This is true for both malicious and benevolent specialized hardware makers.
+If the ratio of malicious specialized hardware makers to benevolent specialized hardware makers could be determined;
+it is possible that the change could be timed in order to have a greater impact on malicious hardware makers.

-However, chip manufacturing is highly secretive, and determining intent is very difficult
+Chip manufacturing is highly secretive, however, and determining intent is very difficult,
 (especially with brand new entrants).
 As a result of these, and other challenges, no mechanism has been identified to reliably